Arctic Council: Observers

 In 2011, the Council clarified its criteria for admission of observers, most notably including a requirement of applicants to "recognize Arctic States' sovereignty, sovereign rights and jurisdiction in the Arctic" and "recognize that an extensive legal framework applies to the Arctic Ocean including, notably, the Law of the Sea, and that this framework provides a solid foundation for responsible management of this ocean".

-Pending observer states
+Pending observer status

 Pending observer states need to request permission for their presence at each individual meeting; such requests are routine and most of them are granted.
-At the 2013 Ministerial Meeting in Kiruna, Sweden, the European Union (EU) requested full observer status.
+At the 2013 Ministerial Meeting in Kiruna, Sweden — the European Union (EU) requested full observer status.
 It was not granted, mostly because the members do not agree with the EU ban on hunting seals.
+Although the European Union has a specific Arctic policy and is active in the region, the ongoing Russian invasion of Ukraine prevents it from reconsidering its status within the Arctic Council.